On Optimizing the Communication of Model Parallelism

 \section{Optimizations for a single cross-mesh resharding task}

-In \S\ref{sec:background:cmr}, we show that the general cross-mesh resharding problem can be decomposed into many unit communication tasks and each unit communication task is responsible for sending one data slice.
-Our goal is to complete these tasks as fast as possible.
-To achieve that, we frame the original problem as a two-level optimization problem: \begin{itemize} \item {\bf Optimization for individual unit communication tasks.} We analyze different methods and propose to use broadcast for this part and show that broadcast based strategy could give optimal performance. \item {\bf Load balance and schedule for multiple unit communication tasks in a cross-mesh resharding.} We formulate the load balance and scheduling problem of multiple unit communication tasks and design two algorithms to solve this problem.
-Our algorithms can give optimal solution in most cases. \end{itemize}
+In \S\ref{sec:background:cmr}, we show that a cross-mesh resharding problem can be decomposed into many unit communication tasks and each unit task is responsible for one data slice.
+Our goal is to complete all tasks as fast as possible.
+To achieve that, we frame the original problem as a two-level optimization: \begin{itemize} \item {\bf Optimizing individual unit communication tasks.} We analyze different methods and propose to use broadcast for this part and show that a broadcast-based strategy could give optimal performance. \item {\bf Load balance and schedule for all unit tasks in a cross-mesh resharding.} We formulate the load balance and scheduling problem of multiple unit communication tasks and design two algorithms to solve this problem.
+Our algorithms can give optimal solutions in most cases. \end{itemize}

-Before going into details of the two levels, we first consider the typical ML cluster setting with the following properties: \begin{itemize} \item {\bf Fast intra-node and slow inter-node communication.} For example, in a typical GPU cluster, GPUs within a node has fast NVLink interconnect while GPUs cross nodes need to communicate via slower Ethernet or Infiniband connections. \item {\bf Fully-connected topology between nodes.} We assume that the network bandwidth between a pair of nodes will not be affected by communication between other nodes.
+Before going into details of the two levels, we first consider the typical ML cluster setting with the following properties: \begin{itemize} \item {\bf Fast intra-node and slow inter-node communication.} For example, in a typical GPU cluster, GPUs within a node have fast NVLink interconnect while GPUs across nodes need to communicate via slower Ethernet or Infiniband connections. \item {\bf Fully-connected topology between nodes.} We assume that the network bandwidth between a pair of nodes will not be affected by communication between other nodes.
 In addition, we assume any pair has the same bandwidth.
 This assumption holds for most clouds and recent datacenters \cite{andreyev2014introducing}. \item {\bf Communication bottleneck at hosts.} The bandwidth of a device (e.g., GPU) is often much higher than its host.
-When multiple devices in a single host send data to anothor host, they will compete for the communication bandwidth at the host's network interface. \item {\bf Separate sending/receiving bandwidth (full duplex).} We assume each device has separate sending and receiving bandwidth.
-In other words, one device can received data at full bandwidth while sending data to others at full bandwidth.
-This is true for both NVLink on GPUs and host networks. \end{itemize}
+When multiple devices in a single host send data to anothor host, they will compete for the communication bandwidth at the host's network interface. \yonghao{In this work, we assume each host has only one NIC, which is the common setup in public clouds.} \item {\bf Separate sending/receiving bandwidth (full duplex).} We assume each device has separate sending and receiving bandwidth.
+One device can receive data at full bandwidth while also sending at full bandwidth.
+This applies to both NVLink and inter-host networks. \end{itemize}